 I look forward to helping the Bow River so it can remain a world class and extremely unique fishery.

-Director: Gordon Kausche
+Sites and Access: Gordon Kausche

 I’m a born and raised Calgarian fishing the Bow for 50 years.
 Family of five.
 We all fish the river.
 I started a drywall contracting company in 1991 and since have expanded into Edmonton and East Kootenay markets.